Thursday, November 20, 2014

 I want you to have the best birth experience possible, that's why being a doula is my passion...

-My Thoughts on Cesarean Birth
+Cesarean Birth

 The best policy on Cesarean birth is prevention.
 I believe that American women would be best served by the Midwifery model for maternity care then the heavily medicalized version we have subscribed to over the past century.
 Most American women don't realize how different our maternity system is here compared to other modern countries who keep their cesarean rates under 10%.